5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 	But to be clear: OCAT does not fix configuration errors (apart from those caused by structural differences between an outdated and current config).
 In other words: if your config.plist was configured incorrectly before, it still will be afterwards!

 While Sanity Checker focuses on correct settings for the selected system, OC Validate checks the structure as well as the syntax of the config for errors.
-OCAT can update the structure automatically and has OC Validtae built in.
+OCAT can update the structure automatically and has OC Validate built in.
 Therefore it makes sense to check the config in two steps: first online and then offline.

 **CAUTION**: Don't use OpenCore Configurator for editing your `config.plist` when using nightly builds of OpenCore.
 Because it automatically adds entries to the config which may have been removed oder relocated in the config.
 This results in errors when rebooting.
 </details>